diyclassics/diyclassics.github.io/cv.md

 #### Manuscripts under review

+- 2019\.
+“Building a Digital Philology Pipeline with the Classical Language Toolkit,” chapter in *Digital Classical Philology*, ed.
+M. Berti.
+DeGruyter.
-- 2018\. &quot;The Future of Ancient Literacy: Classical Language Toolkit and Google Summer of Code,&quot; *Classics@*, special issue on ancient literacies.
+- Forthcoming. &quot;The Future of Ancient Literacy: Classical Language Toolkit and Google Summer of Code,&quot; *Classics@*, special issue on ancient literacies.
 Co-written with K. Johnson and L. Hollis. [[abstract]](../future-of-ancient-literacy){:.cv-link}

 #### Manuscripts in submission

 - “Autodidacticism and the Promises of Digital Classics,” chapter in *Digital Approaches to Teaching the Ancient Mediterranean*, ed.
 W. Caraher and S. Heath.
 Digital Press at U. North Dakota.
-- “Building a Digital Philology Pipeline with the Classical Language Toolkit,” chapter in *Digital Classical Philology*, ed.
-M. Berti.
-DeGruyter.
 - "*Carpe Iter*: A Case for Latin-themed Field Trips," *Teaching Classical Languages*

 #### Manuscripts in preparation